THE FLESH AND BLOOD SHOW (1972)

 "If it wasn't so tragic and horrible, it would almost make a movie script."

-THE FLESH AND BLOOD SHOW explores the relationship between life and illusion and the connection between acting and promiscuity in a collectively complex dictum.
+THE FLESH AND BLOOD SHOW explores the relationship between life and illusion and the connection between acting and promiscuity.
 Gates' outburst - "They're all the same, young actors, filthy and degenerate lechers, all of them.
 And the females, flaunting their bodies, offering their thighs and their breasts.
 Scum!
-Excrement!" - subscribes to a world where performance is being eroded away by the use of the body.
+Excrement!" - subscribes to a world where performance is being eroded by the body.
 Sir Arnold's views reflect those of Walker himself, whose contempt for the acting profession is illustrated by him saying "If I could make films without actors, I would rather do it," a standing that has also been noted by many of his scriptwriters, particularly David McGillivray, who quotes the director as describing actors as "egotistical poofs" and actresses "pompous prostitutes."
 Not content to having his dramatis personae reduced to ciphers and sex-crazed starlets, Walker obliged the scantily-clad performers to suffer for their art by shooting THE FLESH AND BLOOD SHOW in February.